NickCrews/ms5803py/README.md

 Based off of the [Adafruit Arduino Library](https://github.com/sparkfun/MS5803-14BA_Breakout) and the [Control Everything Python Library](https://github.com/ControlEverythingCommunity/MS5803-14BA).
 Some of the math is complicated when correcting raw readings to actual temperatures and pressures, that math can be verified from the [MS5803-14BA datasheet](http://www.te.com/commerce/DocumentDelivery/DDEController?Action=showdoc&DocId=Data+Sheet%7FMS5803-14BA%7FB3%7Fpdf%7FEnglish%7FENG_DS_MS5803-14BA_B3.pdf%7FCAT-BLPS0013).

 Supports reading the pressure and temperature values from the sensor at any of the supported OverSampling Rates (OSR).
 A higher OSR leads to greater resolution/accuracy but requires a longer conversion time.
-The supported OSR rates are [256, 512, 1024, 2048, 4096], also available at `MS5803.OSRs`.
+The supported OSR rates are `[256, 512, 1024, 2048, 4096]`, also available at `MS5803.OSRs`.

 ## Installation
 Available on PyPi, so you can install on your RPi using
 ````
 pip3 install ms5803py
 ````
-or clone this repository and run
+or clone this repository, CD into that directory, and run
 ```
-python3 setup.py install
+pip3 install .
 ```

 ## Usage